NSLS-II-SRX/docs/guides/tmux-cheatsheet.rst

 buffer.

 To get out of Copy mode, we just press the ENTER key.
-Moving around one character at a time isn’t very efficient.
+Moving around one character at a time isn't very efficient.
 Since we enabled vi mode, we can also use some other visible shortcuts to move around the buffer.

 For example, we can use "w" to jump to the next word and "b" to jump